 To ensure the safety and well-being of all girls, Girl Scouts of Kansas Heartland requires troops and groups to be accompanied by someone currently certified in First Aid and CPR for any activity or trip beyond their regular meeting site, any physically demanding activity and all overnight trips.

 For details on activities that require a First-Aid and CPR certified adult, please see the Safety Activity Checkpoints at http://kansasgirlscouts.org/volunteer-essentials.
 If a registered adult with the troop or group is a nurse (RN/LPN), a certified emergency medical technician, or a doctor, they can serve as the troop’s “First Aider.”
-Otherwise, a troop volunteer or other registered adult will need to become certified.
+Otherwise, a troop volunteer or other registered adult will need to become certified, through a GSKH course or another certifying organization.

-Certification is not required to be obtained through GSKH.
-If you are certified through another organization, please submit proof of certification and expiration information to your MVP Specialist.
+If you are certified through another organization, please submit proof of certification and expiration information to the Volunteer Services department of your regional office.

 Where can I find specific forms I need as a Girl Scout volunteer?